wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/master_worker.md

  have random yet deterministic inputs for comparison.

-**[A.3.q3.9]** Using random scheduling for both tasks and workers, what is the mean execution time for the default inputs over 100 invocations using seed XXXXXXX?
+**[A.3.q3.9]** Using random scheduling for both tasks and workers, what is the mean execution time for the default inputs over 100 invocations using seed 12345?

 **[A.3.q3.10]** If you were to increase the ranges for the attributes of tasks and workers, what would happen to the spread between the minimum and maximum execution time for random scheduling?

-**[A.3.q3.11]** For the default inputs above with seed XXXXXXX, how does random scheduling compare to prioritizing highest flop task and the fastest worker?
+**[A.3.q3.11]** For the default inputs above with seed 12345, how does random scheduling compare to prioritizing highest flop task and the fastest worker?

 **[A.3.q3.12]** Keep the default inputs the same except for increasing the range of task input/outputs and worker